Meeting Cost Calculator

 A 1-hour meeting with 5 people at an average $120K salary costs about $375, overhead included.
 Run it weekly and you're spending $19,500 a year on that one meeting.
 Daily, and you're past $97,000.

-Meetings that produce decisions, alignment, and real momentum earn their cost.
-The ones that don't are easy to spot: the weekly check-in that became a status update, the all-hands that could be a doc, the sync that should have been a message.
+Meetings that produce decisions and real momentum earn their cost.
+The ones that don't are easy to spot: the weekly check-in that quietly became a status update, or the sync that should have been a message.

 The annual projection is the gut check.
 If you can't say what that meeting produces that's worth the number, you have your answer.